-“Why does Islam not allow interest?”
+“Why does Islam forbid interest?”
 That’s a question we have all asked or been asked at some point in our lives.
 Usually it leads to a headache, the discovery that a close friend is actually secretly a raging capitalist/socialist (replace as per your political proclivities), and – the worrying one – doubt about one’s religion and moral code.

 The good news is there are some sensible, clear answers to the question.